Date Last Walked: October 2022

 The CTO map shows a church somewhere near here dedicated to Profitis Ilias.
 We couldn’t find it the first time we walked this route but have since spotted it in the distance , high above the path.
 The views of the valley below you are sensational.
 It feels very remote here.

 After 3 hours 30 minutes a concrete road briefly replaces the earth track as you pass a cherry orchard on your right.
-The road climbs quite steeply here for a couple of minutes, then you will reach a junction at the saddle of the hill.
-Take the right hand fork, following the E4 signpost.
+The road climbs quite steeply here for a couple of minutes then reverts to an earth track a few metres before you reach a junction at the saddle of the hill.
+Take the right hand fork, following the E4 signpost (although the sign had fallen over into the bushes when we last there!).

 The track starts to wind down the side of the hill, through vineyards and orchards and in just a few minutes, heading downhill and ignoring any tracks to left or right, you will be able to see the other church marked on the CTO map; Agios Vasileios.
 Reach this tiny 16th Century church at 3 hours 40 minutes.
 There are some pleasant shady benches here.